 Central to Making Tracks is guiding the young people, buoyed with their raised self-confidence, on to further opportunities.
-Our Projects Manager Hermione works closely with the young people to help source suitable progression routes and development opportunities, and has recently helped young people on to courses with Oval House, National Youth Theatre, Pathways SE11 and the Royal Academy of Music.
+Our Personal Development Coordinator Lauren works closely with the young people to help source suitable progression routes and development opportunities, and has recently helped young people on to courses with Oval House, National Youth Theatre, Pathways SE11 and the Royal Academy of Music.

 You can see a short film of a Making Tracks intensive project below: